 In this guide, we review 10 shoes designed to help people with overpronation.
 We also include a buying guide to help you make the right buy that fits your needs and preferences.

-Best shoes for overpronation and flat feet – Our top picks
+Best shoes for overpronation and flat feet – Our top picks in the UK

 For casual use at home or in areas like the hospital, Vionic Laura slippers provide a great solution to overpronation.
 They are equipped with FMT technology, which works to correct overpronation.
 This technology consists of a deep heel cup for stability, a biomechanical footbed to support the foot during motion and a flexible midsole to allow natural foot movement.

 A hook and loop closure allows the wearer to adjust the slipper based on foot size.
 The sole is made from gum rubber and faux fur textile uppers.
 This provides the perfect combination of durability and plush comfort.

 - Beneficial for people with overpronation, helping to correct problems such as posture and shin pain.

 - They need to be work for a few days before your feet can get used to them.
 You may experience slight discomfort at first.

 These sports shoes are designed for women with mild overpronation and require a little added stability when they are running.
 The midsole contains guide rails to help the feet, knees and hips move in a more natural way to avoid injury.
 It also makes use of DNA technology to respond proportionately to the pressure applied on it as you walk or run.
 This makes it much more responsive compared to normal shoes.